Pin Your Pin

 How to Do It:

-Hang tall, narrow artwork or vertical mirrors to enhance the height of the room.
+• Art: Hang tall, narrow artwork or vertical mirrors to draw the eye upward.

 10. Go for Neutral or Monochromatic Color Schemes